chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/5cf5a482bd430d81257b4ecd85b3d4f7da911621/patches/patch1/responses/Messages.java_response.txt

     private HttpServletRequest request;

     /**
-     * Get the assigned message to some key based on the Locale of the current request.
+     * Get the assigned message to some key based on the {@link java.util.Locale} of the current request.
      *
      * @param key the message key to use
-     * @return the correct translation assigned to the key for the request locale, a fallback translation, or a
+     * @return the correct translation assigned to the key for the request locale, a fallback translation or a
      * placeholder for unknown keys.
      */
     public final String get(final String key) {
         final ResourceBundle bundle = ResourceBundle.getBundle(BASE_NAME, request.getLocale());
         return bundle.containsKey(key) ? bundle.getString(key) : formatUnknownKey(key);
     }